12 Free Seeds With Every Order

-Characteristics: tall; green and purple phenotypes, with unusual aromas; mild high
+Characteristics: tall; green and purple phenotypes, with unusual aromas; centred high

 This landrace is cultivated by various ethnic groups in this highland border region, including the Lahu, a trans-border hilltribe living in northern Thailand, northern Laos, Burma and Yunnan.
-Its appearance and effect are markedly different from those of the Thai-Lao ganja genepool of the Mekong region of Northeast Thailand.
+The appearance and effect of this strain are markedly different from those of the famous Thai-Lao ganja plants of the Mekong region of Northeast Thailand.

 Calyxes are large and resinous, with denser bud formation than is usual for ganja cultigens.
 There are two phenotypes, namely green and purple.
 Green types often have a musky, citrus aroma, and purple-blue phenotypes can exhibit mango-carrot scents.

 This is an unusual and rare landrace that is recommended to collectors and breeders.